ecealptekin/Photometric-Approach-to-Surface-Reconstruction-of-Artist-Paintings/README.md

 # Türkçe

-# Photometric Approach to Surface Reconstruction of Artist Paintings
+# Sanatçı Resimlerinin Yüzey Rekonstrüksiyonuna Fotometrik Yaklaşım

 Interactive renderer program for the surface reconstruction of oil paintings, using [Two-Shot SVBRDF Capture for Stationary Materials](https://mediatech.aalto.fi/publications/graphics/TwoShotSVBRDF/) by Aittala et al (2015).

-## Get Started
+## Başlangıç

 1. Two photographs of the oilpainting should be taken without changing the camera position, preferably using stable tripod.
 Any smart phone camera would work, if the shots are succesful in terms of resolution and consistency.
      - First photo should be taken under constant illumination conditions, but distinct highlight and shadows should be avoided in this guide photo.